Michelle Nichols, MS

 Through their mission to first help achieve comfort for the animal, they companion families in their journey, helping them examine their choices and then empower them to act on their carefully constructed end-of-life care plan when the appropriate times come.

 Prior to her personal journey into animal hospice and palliative care, Michelle had over 10 years of experience in human healthcare counseling, practicing interdisciplinary teamwork.
 She was on the Board of the International Association of Animal Hospice and Palliative Care for six years, then became their President in 2019.
 For IAAHPC, she began the Volunteer Relations Committee and was a member of the Certification Task Force.
-She has presented at several IAAHPC conferences on the value of the interdisciplinary team in this emerging field and how her AHELP nonprofit model offers a practical approach to reach more families with animal hospice and palliative care services.

 - B.S.
 Biology, B.A.
 Psychology, (Chapman College, Orange CA)